QuirinHaberl/MemoryProject/README.md

 **Actions when clicking...:**

-(1) The window will close, and the programme will stop
+(1) The window will close and the program will stop

 (2) A new window will open to choose the [Singleplayer](#2.Singleplayer) mode

 (3) A new window will open, showing the
-[Highscore History](#4.Highscore) of.
+[Highscore History](#4.Highscore).
 This is a list of the highest scores that have been achieved by players.

-(4) A new window will open where the player can choose the [Number Of Players](#3.1.NumberOfPlayers) they want to play against in a [Multiplayer](#3.Multiplayer) game.
+(4) A new window will open in which the player can choose the [Number Of Players](#3.1.NumberOfPlayers) they want to play against in a [Multiplayer](#3.Multiplayer) game.
 <br><br/>